Structure Enables Effective Self-Localization of Errors in LLMs: Introduction

 To study this, we need a framework that isolates the component abilities: verification (detecting errors), localization (identifying erroneous decision points), and correction (resampling an alternative path).
 For insight into how to structure such a system, we turn to neurological systems that have evolved to support error correction.
 In the brain, the anterior cingulate cortex monitors errors at the level of meaningful decision points, discrete actions or thoughts, neither individual neuron activations nor entire behavioral sequences~\citep{Botvinick_Cohen_Carter_2004,Carter_Braver_Barch_Botvinick_Noll_Cohen_1998,MacDonald_Cohen_Stenger_Carter_2000}.
 The brain then explores alternatives by selectively modifying decision points and simulating how reasoning would unfold from there~\citep{Miller_Cohen_2001,Daw_Niv_Dayan_2005,Byrne_2016,Gerstenberg_2024}.
 This suggests an architecture for self-correction: generate reasoning as discrete thoughts, localize errors at that granularity, and resample from the last correct step.

 To instantiate this in language models, we introduce Iterative Correction Sampling of Thoughts (Thought-ICS).
 Standard chain-of-thought generates reasoning as a continuous token stream, difficult to retroactively parse into distinct steps.
 Thought-ICS instead operates in a Thought MDP: the model generates one thought at a time, making a deliberate decision at each step as to what the next semantically coherent reasoning step should be.
 This produces structured reasoning: a discrete chain of thoughts with principled boundaries, providing clarity during generation itself about where one step ends and another begins, enabling precise error localization and targeted intervention.
 An external scaffold enables backtracking: when an error is detected, alternative thought sequences are generated from the last verified-correct prefix.
-We show that this structure enables LLMs to self-localize errors and reliably self-correct.
+We show that this structure improves self-localization and self-correction over unstructured chain-of-thought, particularly for larger models.

 Finally, we study self-correction in a setting with self-verification (Section~\ref{sec:autonomous}), exploring how to design a fully autonomous system that deploys Thought-ICS as an inference time method.
 We identify the current limitations of verification without external ground truth, and show that existing self-correction systems can break more than they fix as a result.
 We demonstrate how to mitigate this, showing that Thought-ICS can indeed be used for self-guided correction in inference time.